Nematic quantum liquid crystals of bosons in frustrated lattices

+Interactions take the center stage when the kinetic energy of particles is quenched.
+The most prominent example is the fractional quantum Hall effect, where Coulomb interaction lifts the degeneracy of a partially filled Landau level and leads to formation of topological fractionalized states.
+There, kinetic energy of particles is quenched due to the magnetic field that localizes them within the magnetic length, leading to formation of flat bands -- the Landau levels.
+Flat bands also appear in some tight-binding lattice models, as is the case for the kagome lattice.
+Hence, a question naturally arises -- what kind of exotic states can emerge in such systems?

-\textit{Introduction.}--- The problem of interacting bosons in frustrated lattices with a flat band has been a subject of significant theoretical interest \cite{Huber:2006bc, Wu:2007iz, Bergman:2008ce, Wang:2011cy, You:2012cr, Wang:2012gj,Sedrakyan:2014cs}.
-Due to the exact degeneracy in the single particle spectrum, there is no preferred momentum state for the Bose condensation to occur and hence novel phases are expected to emerge.
-With the single-particle kinetic energy quenched, interaction determines how the massive band degeneracy is resolved.
-This is reminiscent of the physics of the fractional quantum Hall effect, where Coulomb interaction lifts the degeneracy of a partially filled Landau level.
-Depending on the specific model and parameter regime, bosonic ground states in such frustrated lattices can belong to topological phases and include composite-fermion states of hard-core bosons \cite{Sedrakyan:2014cs, Yang:1993js, Kumar:2014wna}, fractional Chern insulators \cite{Wang:2011cy, Wang:2012gj}, and other exotic broken symmetry states \cite{Huber:2006bc, Bergman:2008ce, Wu:2007iz, Huse:1992vl, You:2012cr, Moller:2010ce}.
+The problem of interacting bosons in frustrated lattices with a flat band has been a subject of significant theoretical interest \cite{Huber:2006bc, Wu:2007iz, Bergman:2008ce, Wang:2011cy, You:2012cr, Wang:2012gj,Sedrakyan:2014cs}.
+For exactly degenerate single particle spectrum, there is no preferred momentum state for the Bose condensation to occur.
+Depending on the specific model and parameter regime, bosonic ground states in such frustrated lattices may include chiral composite-fermion states of hard-core bosons \cite{Sedrakyan:2014cs, Yang:1993js, Kumar:2014fo} and chiral superfluid/Mott insulator states \cite{Zaletel:2014de} which spontaneously break time-reversal symmetry, fractional Chern insulators \cite{Wang:2011cy, Wang:2012gj}, and other exotic broken symmetry states \cite{Huber:2006bc, Bergman:2008ce, Wu:2007iz, Huse:1992vl, You:2012cr, Moller:2010ce}.

-With the rapid advance of artificial condensed matter systems such as cold atoms in optical lattices and interacting photons in circuit-QED lattices, it has become possible not only to realize geometrically frustrated lattices but also lattices subject to synthetic gauge fields \cite{jaksch_creation_2003-1, Dalibard:2011gg, Goldman:2013uq, Gerbier:2010ho, Lin:2012hn, Aidelsburger:2013ew, Ji:2014jh, Jotzu:2014vd, koch_time-reversal_2010, Nunnenkamp:2011dm, Hafezi:2013vp, Hafezi:2012ui}.
-Thus, a variety of flat-band interacting boson models can already be engineered with current experimental techniques.
+From the experimental standpoint, rapid advance of artificial condensed matter systems such as cold atoms and interacting photons in circuit QED system have enabled not only the realization of geometrically frustrated lattices but also lattices subject to synthetic gauge fields \cite{jaksch_creation_2003-1, Dalibard:2011gg, 0034-4885-77-12-126401, Gerbier:2010ho, Lin:2012hn, Aidelsburger:2013ew, Ji:2014jh, Jotzu:2015kz, koch_time-reversal_2010, Nunnenkamp:2011dm, Hafezi:2013vp, Hafezi:2012ui}.
+These recent developments make the search for accurate theoretical approaches and concrete proposals timely.